 Some people are concerned about recycling their personal documents such as tax forms, medical records, financial information or business transactions.
 These recyclable papers often end up getting thrown away as garbage, but that disposal is expensive.

 All municipalities in this county pay around $84 per ton to burn our refuse at the Essex Covanta mass-burn incinerator, in the Ironbound section of Newark.

 Instead, Montclair actually earns money for our recycled paper, so not only do we avoid the cost of disposal, we also generate income from selling the recyclables to our vendor.
 That means over a $100 per ton difference between throwing away our paper or recycling it.

 Our community disposed of almost 11,500 tons of solid waste last year, and as much as one-third of that was recyclable paper.
 That means Montclair taxpayers threw away well over one-third of a million dollars; talk about burning our own money!

-But we earn money for recycled paper, so we need to capture all of these unwanted documents.
+Therefore, we need to capture all of these unwanted documents.
 Now residents can watch their private papers be destroyed, while still recycling this valuable material.

-Don’t worry about paper clips, staples, or envelope windows, but no metal hanging files; clear scotch tape is acceptable, but not masking or duct tape.
+Don’t worry about paper clips, staples, or envelope windows, but no metal clasps or hanging files; clear scotch tape is acceptable, but not masking or duct tape.

-For further information, contact the office of Environmental Affairs at (973) 509-5721, or email@example.com.
+For further information, contact the office of Environmental Affairs at 973-509-5721, or, email@example.com.